 In an initial case series with 12 young people, the results of our newly developed a psychological intervention for sleep problems were highly promising.
 Interviews with the people who participated in the case series found that the intervention was engaging and sleep problems were something that young people wanted support with.

 The SleepWell trial will now work with forty young people (aged 14-25 years) to test the feasibility of treating sleep problems in young people at high risk of psychosis.
 The results of this study will determine whether a larger and more conclusive trial of our psychological intervention can take place.
+Details of how we will carry out the study can be found in our published trial protocol.

 The SleepWell trial is funded by the NIHR Research for Patient Benefit (RfPB).
 We work with the McPin Foundation to involve young people in the design and delivery of the project.